bluetmn/cs452-buffer-overflow/README.md

 - [10 pts] Compiler warnings ALL files.
 Each compiler warning will result in a 3 point deduction.
 You are not allowed to suppress warnings.
-- [40 pts] You win everytime the program runs.
+- [40 pts] You win everytime when the program runs.